-Sine 1987, Capcom’s Street Fighter series has been providing us with thrilling and heart pounding action in the fighting genre.
+Sine 1987, Capcom’s Street Fighter series has been providing us with thrilling and heart-pounding action in the fighting genre.
 Super Street Fighter IV is the latest installment in the series.
-Street Fighter IV looked great and Capcom decided to tweak it a bit, add more characters, and ending product became Super Street Fighter IV Basic Strategy guide to help you with the end product.
+Street Fighter IV looked great and Capcom decided to tweak it a bit, add more characters, and we have prepared a Super Street Fighter IV Basic Strategy guide to help you with the end product.

 The game is almost the same with 10 new characters (3 of which were present in SF III).
 Street Fighter is game that is known for it’s competitive gameplay and tons of tournaments are organized for this game around the globe.

 The basic gameplay remains the same but there have been a lots of new moves and characters since the first release in the series.
 Our guide will discuss the basic strategies to improve your overall fighting skills.